Wilson Loops with Lagrangians: Large Spin OPE and Cusp Anomalous Dimension Dictionary: Perturbative Data

 where $\Delta_J = 2+J+\gamma(J)$ is the dimension of the leading-twist operator.
 A remarkable feature of this anomalous dimension is that in any planar gauge theory, it develops logarithmic scaling at large values of spin~\cite{Korchemsky:1988si,Gubser:2002tv}:

-where $f(\lambda)$ and $g(\lambda)$ are the cusp and collinear anomalous dimensions respectively.
+where $f(\lambda)$ and $g(\lambda)$ are the cusp and collinear anomalous dimensions respectively, with $\lambda=\gym^2N/(4\pi)^2$, where $\gym$ is the Yang-Mills coupling.
 Below we evaluate~\eqref{CPTFinal} at large values of spin, obtaining a map between the large-spin Lagrangian structure constants and the ubiquitous cusp anomalous dimension.